DaedalicEntertainment/qt-coding-conventions/README.md

 Within each of these groups, order members by name or logical groups.

-2.4.
-Each file should contain a single feature.
+2.4. __DO NOT__ cover more than a single feature in each file.
 Don't define more than one public type per file.

-2.5.
-Files should not be longer than 1000 lines.
+2.5. __AVOID__ files with more than 1000 lines.

 ## 3. Includes

-3.1.
-Include headers from external libraries using angle brackets.
+3.1. __DO__ include headers from external libraries using angle brackets.

       #include <QDate>

-3.2.
-Include headers from your own project using double quotes.
+3.2. __DO__ include headers from your own project using double quotes.

       #include "myclass.h"

-3.3.
-Try to reduce as much as possible the number of includes in header files.
+3.3. __DO__ not include unused headers.
 This will generally help reduce the compilation time, especially for developers when just one header has been modified.
 It may also avoid errors that can be caused by conflicts between headers.
 If an object in the class is only used by pointer or by reference, it is not required to include the header for that object.
 Instead, just add a forward declaration before the class.

-3.4.
-Header files should use `#pragma once` to protect against possible multiple inclusion.
-This reduces the risk of copy & paste errors.
+3.4. __DO__ use `#pragma once` in header files to protect against possible multiple inclusion.
+This also reduces the risk of copy & paste errors.

 ## 4. Classes & Structs